Dexdash: Differential EXpression Downstream Analysis SHiny app

 Metadata

-Like before, we create a metadata data frame with experiment grouping:
+Like before, we create a metadata data frame with experiment design:

 mouse_metadata <- tibble(sample = colnames(renamed_mtx)) |>